complexdb/zincbase/README.md

 There is also a script to evaluate performance on FB15k: `python examples/fb15k_mrr.py`.

+## Running the web UI

+There are a couple of extra requirements -- install with `pip3 install zincbase[web]`.
+You also need an accessible Redis instance somewhere.
+This one-liner will get it running
+locally: `docker run -p 6379:6379 -d redis` (requires Docker, of course.)

+You then need a Zincbase server instance running:

 ## Building documentation

 From docs/ dir: `make html`.
 If something changed a lot: `sphinx-apidoc -o . ..`